notaryproject/specifications/specs/signing-and-verification-workflow.md

         1. Verify the signature envelope using trust-store and trust-policy as mentioned in [signature evaluation](./trust-store-trust-policy.md#signature-evaluation) section.
         1. If the signature verification fails, skip the below steps and move to the next signature artifact descriptor(step 3.1).
            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
         1. If signature verification succeeds, compare the digest derived from the given OCI artifact reference with the signed digest present in the signature envelope's payload.
+Also, if there are any user-defined/supplied custom annotations, match them as well.
-           If digests are equal, signature verification is considered successful.
+           If digests and custom annotations are equal, signature verification is considered successful.
            Otherwise, move to the next signature artifact descriptor(step 3.1).
            If all signature artifact descriptors have already been processed, fail the signature verification and exit.
 1. **Get OCI artifact:** Using the verified digest, download the OCI artifact.